 The longest distance traveled on this trip, 2339km.
 A train journey takes almost two days, usually two nights and one full day.
-For a comfortable ride take Severnaya Palmira train, it has AC, wi-fi, personal power outlets, showers, hot water boiler and includes a hot meal.
-A flight is a better option if you have some extra cash, there are three daily flights between two cities, duration 3h10min.
+For a comfortable ride, take the Severnaya Palmira train; it has AC, wi-fi, personal power outlets, showers, hot water boiler, and includes a hot meal.
+A flight is a better option if you have some extra cash; there are three daily flights between two cities, duration 3h10min.

 Day 14: St.Petersburg

-The last day you can relax, do souvenir shopping, wander around the city or maybe visit more city attractions.
+On the last day, you can relax, do souvenir shopping, wander around the city or maybe visit more city attractions.
 As an alternative to the standard sights and tours, you can do a roof tour or visit one of the modern art museums, e.g., Street Art museum, Erarta.